arkgithubforyou/Bertology/index.md

 ---

 ### Prerequisites
-A good knowledge of both neural networks and computational linguistics is necessary for meaningful participation, which is expected to be justified by finishing Professor Koller's [Computational Linguistics](https://coli-saar.github.io/cl20/) and Professor Klakow's [Neural Networks: Implementation and Application](https://teaching.lsv.uni-saarland.de/nnia/).
+A good knowledge of both neural networks and computational linguistics is necessary for meaningful participation, which should be justified by finishing Professor Koller's [Computational Linguistics](https://coli-saar.github.io/cl20/) and Professor Klakow's [Neural Networks: Implementation and Application](https://teaching.lsv.uni-saarland.de/nnia/).
 However, all other convincing arguments are acceptable.

 ---

 ### Evaluation
 There are usually two goals behind a seminar: **(1)** familiarize, and hopefully interest the attendees with the topic, and in particular, not only the paper assigned to each of them; **(2)** improve the attendees' skills of presentation.
 Thus all attendees will need to